 In the plant world there are many species that are known as ‘phytoremediators’ which have the natural ability to clean heavy metal pollutants from contaminated environments.
 There has been ground breaking studies locally & in other parts of the world where trees have been used specifically to cleanse heavy metal toxins from the soil.
 For example: poplar trees in Silicon Valley California have been grown to clean up toxins at superfund sites.
 Willow trees in Finland and Russia have been used to successfully clean up heavy metal toxins from mining areas and landfills.

-With phytoremediation being a real possibility of why we see albinism in coast redwoods, researchers Tom Stapleton and Zane Moore formulated a plan in late 2016 to help answer these questions.
+With phytoremediation being a real possibility of why we see albinism in coast redwoods, Tom Stapleton and Botanist Zane Moore teamed up to formulate an experiment in late 2016 to help answer these questions.
 Combining Tom’s propagation experience with rare albino redwood chimeras along with Zane’s botany expertise on phytoremediation, both men wanted to know:

 • Are albino redwoods true phytoremediators?

 • Do albino redwoods consistently have higher tolerance for heavy metals compared to green redwoods?